wp-plugins/kapost-byline/readme.txt

 === Kapost Social Publishing Byline ===
-Contributors: iamnader, icebreaker
+Contributors: iamnader, icebreaker, worldnamer
 Tags: social, publishing
 Requires at least: 2.9
 Tested up to: 3.2.1
-Stable tag: 1.1.0
+Stable tag: 1.2.0

 This Kapost plug-in is a companion with the newsroom that you can create at Kapost.com.

 == Description ==
 This plugin allows posts published from Kapost.com into your WordPress blog to keep the same username for the author.
-If the author on the published post doesn't exists in WordPress (check done by looking at email address), this plugin will create a new user in WordPress.
+If the author on the published post doesn't exist in WordPress (check done by looking at email address), this plugin will create a new user in WordPress.

 In addition, this plugin allows Kapost newsrooms to publish to a Custom Type.